Welcome to Kilimanjaro National Park

 which supports several plant species, including endemic plants like Impatiens Kilimanjaro.

-Zonation of Vegetation of Kilimanjaro Mountain.
+Zonation of Vegetation of Mt.
+Kilimanjaro national park.

 Five eco-climatic zones take you to the equivalent of a trip from the equator to the arctic in